What defines a Spark job’s performance is not when execution happens, but what the optimizer can see.

 Misplaced caching is a common symptom of the “lazy” mental model.
 If Spark is a compiler, caching is a structural decision about where the plan should be split — not a way to control when it works.

-Another area where the compiler model pays off is shuffle-awareness.
+Another area where the compiler model pays off is understanding how filter placement interacts with join semantics.
 Consider these two logically equivalent pipelines:

 # A: filter, then join